deremer/Redmess/README.md

 ## Setup & see how it works

 1. npm install redmess
-2. configure 'config' in test/publish.js and test/subscribe.js to reach your red is server
+2. configure 'config' in test/publish.js and test/subscribe.js to reach your redis server
 3. node test/subscribe.js
 4. node test/publish.js (in separate terminal window)
 5. check your console to verify output